 When drunk with meals, red wine positively affects blood pressure, glucose, and insulin levels (Shai et al. 200743).

-If you take a dry red wine like Pinot Noir, it can generally improve insulin sensitivity (Napoli et al. 200544).
+Drinking dry red wine like Pinot Noir can improve insulin sensitivity (Napoli et al. 200544).

 According to science, this is the list of what you can drink while intermittent fasting: